eddiehoyle/screenspace/README.md

 cmds.addPickable(parent="transform1", camera="perspShape")
 ```

-The above example features the minimum required arguments to attach a pickable.
+The above example features the _minimum_ required arguments to run this command.
 You'll need a `parent` to attach the picker to and a `camera` whose viewports to display the pickable on.
 Fill in these details to fit your needs.

 Here's an example Python script of attaching a pickable to a selected transform and the perspective camera.